Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-S23-Series.md

 ### Fastboot Method
 * go to Wipe > Format Data > Yes > reboot to Fastbootd.
 * Open Terminal of Minimal adb or platform-tools
-* run command fastboot flash system then drag gsi.img to terminal then enter to flash
+* run command fastboot flash system then drag gsi.img to terminal then enter

 ### Recovery Method
 * Open TWRP Terminal, go to Wipe > Format Data > Yes and reboot recovery.